2016 Equity Fellows

 Stone, C. (2017) Opportunity through Online Learning: Improving student access, participation and success in higher education.
 The National Centre for Student Equity in Higher Education (NCSEHE).
 Curtin University: Perth.

 Southgate, Erica.
 2017.
 Fair connection to professional careers: Understanding social difference and disadvantage, institutional dynamics and technological opportunities.
-Perth: National Centre for Student Equity in Higher Education.
+Perth: The National Centre for Student Equity in Higher Education (NCSEHE).